Protein Bars are a beneficial nutritional aid that is often supplemented to meet protein and caloric requirements.

 Check out these delicious protein bars and the benefits of protein bars on the go…

 Here Are Our Top 13 Best Tasting Protein Bar Picks for 2019!

 Quest Nutrition Maple Waffle Protein Bar – Maple Waffle

 Sounds delicious right?
 Maple waffle Quest protein bars are sure to satisfy your sweet tooth and 20g of protein is very attractive when your aim is to build muscle.
 Now, there are 190 calories per bar so if you’re looking to bulk then look no further.

-Erythritol is used as a sweetener and most people will be pleased to know that it has 6% the calories of sugar, is natural and safe.
+Erythritol is used as a sweetener and most people will be pleased to know that it has 6% of the calories of sugar, is natural and safe.
 Evidence shows it to not have a negative effect on blood sugar either.
 (4, 5)

-Nutrition information: 190 calories, 20g of protein, 24g of carbs, 6g of fat, 5mg cholesterol, 16g of fiber and 1g of sugar.
+Nutrition information: 190 calories, 20g of protein, 24g of carbs, 6g of fat, 5mg cholesterol, 16g of fiber, and 1g of sugar.